CaptDon71/project_4_machine_learning/README.md

 There are so many data points at every point in the graphs that they are ineligible.
 The next model attempts to fix this by aggregating the rows in the fill dataset by country and year. <br>

 ### Model Iteration 2
 The second model utilizes the second dataset created from the initialization file, which is an average of every field by country and year.
 This significantly reduced the ammount of fields and should address some of the variation problems in the first dataset.
-The model is built, complied, and fit with the same method as the first so we can see if this alone resolved the issues with the first.
+The model is built, complied, and fit with the same neural network method as the first so we can see if this alone resolved the issues with the first.
 <br> <br>
 Once completed, this model had an r2 score of -0.2992058611821107 and an accuracy of 0.858296275138855 which is much better than the first model but still isn't a very reliable model overall.
-Still, it shows much better data as shown in the graphs below:
+Still, using the aggregated dataset shows much better data as shown in the graphs below:
 - What is the relationship between CO2 emissions and renewable energy usage overtime?
 <img width="782" alt="Screenshot 2025-02-13 at 14 39 34" src="https://github.com/user-attachments/assets/6195261a-3a1e-402f-a35e-78255925d396" /> <br>
 - What factors in the model are most useful in predicting sea level rise?